FoxHenderson/imc-prosperity-4/README.md

 #### Exploiting Mark 22

 Mark 22 often placed resting orders at, or below, the wall-mid.
-Visually, you could see these through the spikes in the best bid/ask going below the wall-mid.
 Since we believed wall-mid to be a sufficiently accurate reading of the internal fair value, we took any bids/asks in their entirety at these levels, for a small expected profit each time.

 |  |
 | --- |